nadethoughts/Aetheria/Campaigns/Nimble/Session 05 Report.md

 ## Detailed Chronological Report

-### 1. Broken-Fang Tokens and the Flamecaller's Talisman
+### 1. Black Fang Tokens and the Flamecaller's Talisman

 The session resumed immediately after the mountain-pass ambush.
 The party searched the orc bodies and noticed that each attacker carried a broken fang from some creature as a token or tribal marker.
-The exact formal name of the group was not established here, but the repeated symbol made future identification possible.
+The party did not yet know the tribe's name, but Session 06 later established these raiders as the **Black Fang**.

 The players also reviewed the **Flamecaller's Talisman**.
 It can use an action to make several creatures Smoldering, which improves Umbrail's fire effects and may interact with other classes.
 Because activation competes with the mage's attack actions, the party considered giving it to a supporting character rather than automatically assigning it to Umbrail.
 No permanent holder was confirmed before travel began.